namolnad/Finch/README.md

 # DiffFormatter

-DiffFormatter is a configurable way to output version-to-version diffs for release documentation — (output specifically to Quip at the moment).
+DiffFormatter is a configurable way to output version-to-version diffs for Markdown-formatted release documentation.
 The utility makes several assumptions about the desired format, and utilizes commit tag formatting (`[cleanup] Remove legacy obj-c code`) to determine the appropriate section in which a commit should be placed.

 # Usage
 The first argument received must be a properly formatted git diff, using the following command: `git log --left-right --graph --cherry-pick --oneline --format=format:'&&&%H&&& - @@@%s@@@###%ae###' --date=short OLD_BRANCH...NEW_BRANCH`